blond-admin/BLonD-cpp/README.md

    4. Compiled and linked default build configuration
    5. Executed unit tests

-3. The executables should be ready!
+* The executables should be ready!
-4. Developer's Notes:
+* Developer's Notes:
   * On Linux, by default, the Release version of the code is compiled.
 You can build a debug version by adding `-DCMAKE_BUILD_TYPE=Debug` argument to configuration command, before `..`
   * On Windows by default, the Debug version of the code is compiled.
 You can build a debug version by adding `--target ALL_BUILD --config Release` argument to Compilation command after `.`
   * On Windows one shall copy contents of `external/install/bin/fftw/$(configuration)` into corresponding to given build configuration folder to be able to test and run executables.
   * To commit properly formatted code, reformatted by clang-format on each build please add `-DWITH_FORMAT=True` argument to configuration command, before `..`, note clang-format shall be [installed](http://llvm.org/releases/download.html)
+  * To set data refrence files path's one can set `-DDATAFILES_DIR_DEMOS` and `-DDATAFILES_DIR_TESTS`.
+  * To use CLion IDE please add `-DABSOLUTE_DATA_PATHS=True` to embed absolute test data path's instead of default relative to build forder

 ## Using system Libraries (advanced)